If you’re a local business with customers in your neighborhood, it’s important that you’re easily accessible to potential new leads.

 Pick a Relevant Primary Category

 One of the most significant signals Google will reward is a relevant primary category.
-If you take advantage of this easy ranking optimization, it can give you a leg up amongst your competitors.
+If you take advantage of this easy ranking optimization, it can give you a leg up over your competitors.

 Your Website’s Domain Is Valuable